 The aim of the Seminar, exclusively devoted to the young change-makers, is to facilitate discussions and exchange of ideas among young participants considered to be innovators, by providing a favourable environment and neutral guidance for thinking outside the box, finding common grounds, and exploring solutions beyond national boundaries.
-Challenging questions are posed to provoke bold answers and the quality of debate is ensured by emphasising mutual respect and self-reflection.
+Challenging questions are posed to prompt bold answers and the quality of debate is ensured by emphasising mutual respect and self-reflection.
 Learning is believed to be about sharing experiences, active participation and social encounters.

-Through a series of plenary lectures, participatory workshops, brainstorming sessions, film screenings, and cultural activities, participants are encouraged to reflect, and discuss topics from the following three streams, into which the main area is divided:
+The Seminar offers a series of plenary lectures, participatory workshops, brainstorming sessions, film screenings, and cultural activities.
+Participants are encouraged to reflect on and discuss topics from the following three streams, into which the main area is divided:

 Course coordinated by Prof Gilles Kepel, Prof Hela Ouardi, and Dr Federica Frediani

 Course coordinated by Prof Jean-Patrick Villeneuve in collaboration with the Swiss Department of Foreign Affairs (FDFA)